 The Australia diagnostic imaging market size reached USD 977.20 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 1,717.28 Million by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
+Looking forward, the market is projected to reach USD 1,717.28 Million by 2033, exhibiting a growth rate (CAGR) of 5.80% during 2025-2033.
 The market is expanding steadily, driven by advancements in medical imaging technologies for accuracy, efficiency, and safety of diagnostic procedures, increased demand for early disease detection, and growing prevalence of chronic conditions.
 Government initiatives supporting digital health and improved diagnostic access further contribute to the Australia diagnostic imaging market share.

 Report Attribute